Deborah-Daniel/COMP2156_Group9_Assignment/README.md

 ## Setup Instructions
-- Create and set up the GitHub repository.
+- Create and initialize a GitHub repository.
-- Add collaborators to the repository.
+- Invite team members as collaborators.
-- Clone the repository to your local machine for access and uploads.
+- Clone the repository to your local system for easy access and uploads.
-- Create a separate branch for each team member.
+- Assign a dedicated branch to each team member.
-- Set up a GitHub Actions workflow for automation.
+- Configure a GitHub Actions workflow for automation.
-- Commit changes with clear messages for better file tracking.
+- Use clear commit messages to enhance file tracking.
-- Merge branches while resolving any conflicts.
+- Merge branches while addressing any conflicts.
-- Push changes to both individual branches and the main branch.
+- Push updates to both individual branches and the main branch.

 ## CI/CD Pipeline